AirBurn0/am2playground/README.md

   If it's localization file, fork this project, do some git magic, make pull request with localization file added.

-  If it's bug report - make a new issue with detailed info provided: crash log, situation conditions (that I can actually reprthe faces of your friendsoduce bug by myself, debug and finally fix it) and some additional info like screenshots will not be superfluous.
+  If it's bug report - make a new issue with detailed info provided: crash log, situation conditions (that I can actually reproduce bug by myself, debug and finally fix it) and some additional info like screenshots will not be superfluous.

   If it's idea suggestion - create a new issue with detailed information about what do you want me to add (what's it, how it must work, etc.), and why must I actually spent my time doing it instead of adding something else.
 Resources like models and textures if you wanted something complex is appreciated as well.